ASKCOS/ASKCOS/README.md

 # Installation with Docker

-# ASKCOS Deployment - Containerized with Docker, deployed with docker-compose

 ### Prerequisites

  - If you're buidling the image from scratch, make sure git (and git lfs) is installed on your machine